threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_backup.md

 The backup service only has one option for local 3Bot backups which is __Minio__.

-You can also select to make automatic backups every 24 hours or you can initiate a backup with a custom tag.
+You can also select to make automatic backups every 24 hours, or you can initiate a backup with a custom tag.

 ### Marketplace backup